cgeyskens/phd/image-analysis/synapse-counting/README.md

 1. background substraction with rolling ball
 2. gaussian blur
 3. CLAHE
-4. Tophat
+4. tophat
-5. Watershed for binary images
+5. watershed for binary images
 6. minimum puncta size threshold
 7. threshold algorithm for binary images

 You can set preprocessing parameters inside a JSON file that the pipeline uses.
 You can customize these parameters before you run the pipeline with a notebook: `notebooks/handcrafted_parameters` \
-Then you can copy these parameters in: `scripts/preprocess_params.json` \
+Then you can copy these parameters in: `scripts/preprocess_params.json`

 ### Parameter ranges for local peak maxima colocalization assessment
 For the local peak maxima colocalization, we need to set some ranges for certain parameters to detect local peak maxima's.